dougbalish1/portfolio/Racket_Scheme/README.md

 # Racket work
+## Challenges provided by the professor solved by myself in racket
-Demonstrating heavy use and understanding of recursion.
+Demonstrating heavy use and understanding of recursion and functional programming.